Person holding hip in pain

 Our practice features the latest diagnostic and arthroscopic surgical technologies in the field of orthopedics, including robot-assisted procedures.

-Don't Let Hip Pain Slow You Down Request a Hip Surgery Consultation Today
+Don't Let Hip Pain Slow You Down

 Living with severe hip pain can seriously affect your quality of life.
 A total hip replacement by one of our board-certified specialists can restore your mobility and ability to perform daily tasks with comfort and ease.

 A hip replacement is a major surgery, and you want to be sure you choose a trusted orthopedic surgeon to perform the procedure.
 At Orthopaedic Specialists of Austin, our hip replacement specialists are some of the few surgeons in Texas who use a minimally invasive technique to shorten recovery time and minimize postoperative pain.
 This means you can get back to doing what you love as quickly as possible.
+Contact our Austin, TX, practice to request your consultation and learn more about how we perform minimally invasive hip replacements.

-What To Expect During a Hip Replacement
+What to Expect During a Hip Replacement

 Our experienced orthopedic surgeons in Austin, TX, use a minimally invasive method that only requires small incisions rather than one large incision.
 This method helps reduce blood loss during surgery, results in less postoperative pain, reduces the appearance of scars, and allows for a quicker recovery.